Cluster duality between Calkin-Wilf tree and Stern-Brocot tree: Initial intersection vector tree and Calkin-Wilf tree

 we can prove in the same way as the first case.
 Therefore, in (i), $D(L_t,\ell_3)$ satisfies the desired condition.
-By symmetry, we can also prove the case that $D(L_t,\ell_3)$ satisfies (ii) or (iii). \end{proof}
+By symmetry, we can also prove the case that $D(L_t,\ell_3)$ satisfies (ii) or (iii). \end{proof} \begin{remark} Contrary to Theorem \ref{thm:main2}, given a positive irreducible fraction, it is also possible to give the corresponding initial intersection vector inductively by using Calkin-Wilf tree.
+Actually, the entry of $D(L,\ell)$ that is not used in the map $h$ in Theorem \ref{thm:main2} can be recovered as $a+b+1$ using the other two components $a$ and $b$ from Lemma \ref{lem:description-dual}. \end{remark}